mderie/gabuzomeu/README.md

 104 = #BUZOZOGA = 'h'

 or only gabuzomeu litteral between single quotes (to ease the command line ?)

+Numbers from / to the outside
+*****************************

+The supported bases are 2, 4, 10, 16, 64 & 256 Where the later actually means make use of the ascii code for representing them.
+Obviously numbers below ascii code 32 are not printable.
+They are shown as using gabuzomeu base 4 notation between # For the others bases, since we don't know in advance their length, they must be enclosed as well by # In order to please the padawan programmers, the default base is the fourth one for the code and 256 for the I/O The BASE keyword allow a base change for further I/O operations Big numbers (arbitray long positive integers) support can be set by using the -b or --big parameter else the default number size is the byte

 Allowed bird links
 ******************